top of page

 FASTQ, SAM/BAM and VCF files.

-The improvement for FASTQ files is substantial; for SAM/BAM it may be significant, in particular for low coverage files; for VCF if it is significant for GVCFs or if REFALT content is a significant percentage of the zip content
+The improvement for FASTQ files is substantial; for SAM/BAM it may be significant, in particular for low coverage files; for VCF if it significant in some cases.

 Note: this is equivalent of setting the environment variable $GENOZIP_REFERENCE with the reference filename.